bcgov/connect-nuxt/packages/layers/auth/README.md

 - login() and logout() helper functions.
 - Automatic token refreshing and session validation.

-For detailed usage and API documentation, please see the [Auth Layer Docs](../../../docs/packages/layers/auth/intro.md).
+For detailed usage and documentation, please see the [Auth Layer Docs](../../../docs/packages/layers/auth/intro.md).

 ## Usage